SargeyWargey/Homoothya/Story/Drafts/Chapter_01.md

 At night I practiced the same discipline.
 If memories clawed at the edges of sleep, I pushed them away before morning.
 In the daylight I wore the uniform, followed the rules, and pretended the past was sealed shut.

----

 In the spring of 1874, Captain Burns told me we were going to Ireland.

 "To meet my parents," he said.
 "They'll want to see the fine young man I've taken under my wing."

 I did not know what Ireland was.
-He showed me on a map—a green island across a vast ocean.
+He showed me on a map, a green island across a vast ocean.
 So far from the land that would become Arizona it might as well have been the moon.
 I tried to imagine getting on a ship and sailing across all that water to a place where everyone would be white and Irish and I would be even more alone than I already was.

 But Captain Burns was excited about it, so I tried to be excited too.